 [Section 49 amended by No. 35 of 2003 s.
 167.]

-50. The Register
+50. The register

 (1) The Commission shall maintain a register showing, in accordance with such manner as may be prescribed, particulars of —

 (a) persons approved as eligible to hold a permit, and any approved nominee, specifying the body on behalf of which that person or nominee acts and the kind of gaming to which the approval relates;